EatMoreChicken/CentOS/README.md

 1. `sudo yum install php-gd`
    Use `sudo service httpd restart` to restart the service.
 2. `cd ~` Will take you back to the home directory.
-3. `sudo yum install wget` Will install `wget`, which is needed to retrive the zip file needed to install Wordpress.
+3. `sudo yum install wget` Will install `wget`, which is needed to retrieve the zip file needed to install Wordpress.
 4. `wget http://wordpress.org/latest.tar.gz` Downloads a zip file for Wordpress.
-5. `tar xzvf latest.tar.gz` Unzips the file that was downnloaded.
+5. `tar xzvf latest.tar.gz` Unzips the file that was downloaded.
 6. `sudo rsync -avP ~/wordpress/ /var/www/html/` is used to move the `wordpress` directory to its new home at `/var/www/html/`.
 7. `mkdir /var/www/html/wp-content/uploads` Creates a new directory.
 8. `sudo chown -R apache:apache /var/www/html/*` Changes the owner for the directories.